 This picturesque province will have you spellbound with its never-ending shorelines, magical lighthouses, and peaceful national parks.

 Turn your dream of exploring Canada’s east coast into a reality with our Nova Scotia tours and holidays.
 Full of coastal towns with plenty of whale-watching spots to get lost in, infinite seafood to fill up on, and over one hundred historic lighthouses to marvel at, this maritime destination offers outdoor adventure and extraordinary scenery for a trip you’ll never forget.
-Whether you want to immerse yourself in this province’s natural beauty, explore colourful fishing villages or treat your tastebuds to the sugary alcohol this region is known for, a journey through Nova Scotia is guaranteed to be one of your favourites.
+Whether you want to immerse yourself in this province’s natural beauty, explore colorful fishing villages or treat your taste buds to the sugary alcohol this region is known for, a journey through Nova Scotia is guaranteed to be one of your favorites.

 Our Nova Scotia tours & holidays

 Everyone traveling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.

 All travelers are required to produce: